Bid Audit

 Is my bid kept confidential?

 Yes.
 Your bid, your company information, and all context you provide are strictly confidential.
-Randy does not share bid information with any third party, does not use it for competitive intelligence, and does not reference specific bids or companies in any public context.
-The review is between you and Randy.
+Your partner does not share bid information with any third party, does not use it for competitive intelligence, and does not reference specific bids or companies in any public context.
+The review is between you and your dedicated partner.
 Period.

 What types of bids does this work best for?